andrey-zherikov/argparse/README.md

-Using colors in your command’s output does not just look good: **contrasting** important elements like argument names from the rest of the text **reduces the cognitive load** on the user. `argparse` uses [ANSI escape sequences](https://en.wikipedia.org/wiki/ANSI_escape_code) to add coloring and styling into output.
+Using colors in your command’s output does not just look good: **contrasting** important elements like argument names from the rest of the text **reduces the cognitive load** on the user. `argparse` uses [ANSI escape sequences](https://en.wikipedia.org/wiki/ANSI_escape_code) to add coloring and styling to help text.
+In addition, `argparse` offers public API to apply colors and styles to any text printed to the console (see below).

 ![Default styling](https://github.com/andrey-zherikov/argparse/blob/master/images/default_styling.png?raw=true)

 ### Styles and colors

-There is `argpase.ansi` submodule that provides supported styles and colors.
+The `argpase.ansi` submodule provides supported styles and colors.
 You can use any combinations of them:

 **Font styles:**
 - `bold`